 Hawaii is a tropical island that is on many traveller’s must-visit list.
 From lush jungles with hidden waterfalls and wildlife to soft, sandy beaches.
 Colourful coral reefs teeming with marine life and powerful volcanoes.
 Hawaii is an island paradise.
 Unfortunately, a visit to these islands also tends to come with a hefty price tag.
-However, after spending a few days in Oahu myself, I found a few ways to save some cash.
+However, after spending some time in Oahu, I found a few ways to save some cash.
 So for those looking for tips, here’s how to explore Hawaii on a budget.

 Hawaii is a year round destination, but it’s definitely more expensive to visit at certain times over others.
 Normally, these times coincide with holidays and school vacations.
 When I was planning my trip I looked at arriving either the end of August or early September.
 A quick look at both flight prices and accommodation quickly allowed me to decide to push my visit to September.
 That one-week difference (before and after Labour Day) made a big difference in costs and, I imagine, crowds as well.

 One of the easiest ways to start your trip to Hawaii on a budget is to book your tickets when there is a seat sale.
 Thankfully, this seems to happen quite a lot.
-I’m Canadian and have signed up for both Air Canada and West Jet emails and I’m get notifications that flights to Hawaii are on sale a few times every year.
-I ended up getting round trip tickets from Ottawa to Honolulu for under $600 CAD which is a pretty sweet deal for such a long flight, and I’ve seen them go for even cheaper.
+I’m Canadian and have signed up for both Air Canada and West Jet emails and I get notifications that flights to Hawaii are on sale a few times every year.
+Both times I’ve been to Hawaii I’ve ended up getting round trip tickets from Ottawa for under $600 CAD which is a pretty sweet deal for such a long flight, but I have seen them go for even cheaper.

-Book Accommodation Well in Advance or Use AirBNB
+Hawaii on a Budget: Book Accommodation Well in Advance

 If you read my article on solo travel in Hawaii, you’ll remember that I disliked the hostel I stayed in so much that I spent my last 2 nights in Hawaii in a hotel (the Surfjack Hotel– which was pretty cool!).
 While I don’t regret making that decision, I do regret not making it sooner.
 I did look at hotel prices when I first booked my trip and while they were still pricey, they were much cheaper than I ended up paying when I booked a week before.
 I also didn’t have as many options since Hawaii is so popular, places book up pretty quickly.
 I kicked myself a little bit for that poor planning on my part.

-Hotels in Waikiki definitely aren’t cheap, so if you are looking for something more affordable take a look at Airbnb options.
-Especially those that have a kitchen so you can cook and prepare your own meals.
+Hotels in Waikiki definitely aren’t cheap, so if you are looking for something more affordable take a look at places that have a kitchen so you can cook and prepare your own meals.
 Food is also expensive in Hawaii (more on that later) so being able to buy groceries and prepare your own meals will definitely help those trying to experience Hawaii on a budget.

 Hawaii has so much to see and do, especially in Oahu.
 However, with so many tour options it’s easy to be sucked into believing you need to hire a guide or jump on a tour bus for the day to see and do things that are, in fact, free or extremely cheap.

-For example, you don’t need to take a tour to go snorkeling.
-Hop on the local bus in Waikiki and head up the coast to Hanauma Bay where, for under $10, you can have access to a stunning beach area with some great snorkeling opportunities.
+For example, you don’t need to drop $100 on a tour to go snorkeling.
+Hop on the local bus in Waikiki and head up the coast to Hanauma Bay where, for a small fee, you can have access to a stunning beach area with some great snorkeling opportunities.

 Love hiking?
 Then head to Coco Crater or Diamond Head, both of which will reward you with stunning views of the island.